The Way of Selflessness

 After you have completed all aspects of the first three phases of The Way of Selflessness course, you will be eligible (with your mentor's approval) to attend one of our foundational retreats.
 Although attending a retreat is not a requirement for completing the course, it is strongly recommended as a way to deepen and intensify your practice.
 In addition, after you have completed a five-day foundational retreat, you will then be eligible to attend any Center-sponsored retreat, including our nine-day retreats which are usually held in the fall.

-In summary, each phase of the course involves: 1) listening to eight audio talks, 2) practicing meditation daily, 3) practicing precepts, 4) reading two books, 5) sending your mentor a letter and calling your mentor to discuss it.
-After you have completed three phases of the course, you will then be able to attend a foundational meditation retreat with our community.
+In summary, each phase of the course involves: 1) listening to eight audio talks, 2) practicing meditation daily, 3) practicing precepts, 4) reading selected sections of The Way of Selflessness, 5) sending your mentor a letter and calling your mentor to discuss it.
+After you have completed the first three phases of the course, you will then be eligible to attend a foundational meditation retreat with our community.

 If you think you might be interested in taking the Way of Selflessness distance studies course, it is important for you to first become somewhat familiar with our teacher and teachings so you can make an informed decision.
 Accordingly, as prerequisites before registering for this course we ask that you first: